Last week, I saw one of those TV commercials for a popular brand of antacid tablets.

 #4 – Coconut oil

-Not only is this oil a proven fat-burner; it also as anti-microbial properties and is a recommended cure to ward off candida.
+Not only is this oil a proven fat-burner; but it also has anti-microbial properties and is a recommended cure to ward off candida.
 Use within your daily caloric needs for cooking, in shakes, or if you’re like me – by the spoon.

 I’ll be honest here.